 It was Gridd that radically changed the industry by introducing the idea of adaptive cable management.
 It recognized that advancing technology extended the need for cabling beyond the computer room.

 Gridd covers an entire building with built-in flexibility that quickly and easily adapts to changing technology.

-FreeAxez introduced Gridd, a rugged, yet light-weight all steel construction with built in channels that neatly organized cables in a sleek 1.6” or 2.75” height.
-It was a low profile, fixed height access floor.
-Radically different than anything else on the raised floor market.
+Gridd’s rugged, yet light-weight all steel construction with built in channels neatly organizes cables in a sleek 1.6” or 2.75” height.
+Rather than four posts, it has 34 legs stamped out of the steel for unparalleled support and stability.

-Because with today’s advancing technology requirements they’ll accomplish full infrastructure upgrades and office reconfigurations in less time, at less cost and with less disruptions and headaches!
+Gridd’s impact on whole building design is now well established.
+It provides infrastructure upgrades and office reconfigurations in less time, at less cost and with less disruptions and headaches!